whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 3. 10% for Founding Contributors
 4. 10% towards the Contributors

+The Foundation with its allocation of unclaimed Whive rewards, shall also fund solar-powered innovations that use the Whive protocol to build Green energy solutions globally!

 The Whive Community (of users) is entitled to responsibly mine, stake, and trade their own Rewards.

 The Whive Community is governed by the Whive Code of Conduct.